Outlaw (War album)

-Outlaw is an album by War, released on RCA Victor Records in 1982.
+Outlaw is an album by the American band War, released in 1982.
+The band supported the album with a North American tour.
+"Cinco de Mayo" became a popular seasonal standard.

 This was War's first album for RCA.
 Between this and the previous album on MCA, War released a single on LA Records, a company owned by their producer Jerry Goldstein: "Cinco de Mayo", which also appears on Outlaw, backed with "Don't Let No One Get You Down", an older track from Why Can't We Be Friends?
 (1975).

 Alice Tweed Smith (vocals) had left the band since their previous album, reducing the group to eight members, although the cover only shows seven.
 Pat Rizzo isn't on the cover picture.
-Assuming that composer credits indicate the lineup of each track (excluding producer Jerry Goldstein); on some tracks, Ron Hammon (drums) and Pat Rizzo (saxophone) are not credited.

 Three more singles from the album were issued on RCA Victor: "You Got the Power" backed with "Cinco de Mayo", "Outlaw" backed with "I'm About Somebody", and "Just Because" backed with "The Jungle (medley)".
 Also, "Baby It's Cold Outside" (not the popular 1940s song by Frank Loesser) was issued as a promotional single for seasonal music radio programming.
-Therefore, every track on the album was also issued on a single, though some were probably edited.

 The album was re-released on CD in 1995 with a different running order and the extended version of "Cinco de Mayo" added as a bonus track.

+Critical reception

+Robert Christgau noted that "the pan-Afro-American groove is sharper and the tempos often approach medium fast, but the music sounds almost vintage anyway."

+AllMusic wrote that the album "became a triumphant trumpet, a heralding battle cry—War was returning to form."